HigherOrderCO/Kind/DOCUMENTATION.md

 Which is an EVM bytecode that evaluates the `main` function.
 When that program is done running, it leaves, on Ethereum's memory, a buffer representing the normal form of the input program.
-Since the EVM is a very resource-scarse environment, this compiler uses our fastest runtime, which only accepts affine terms.
+Since the EVM is a very resource-scarce environment, this compiler uses our fastest runtime, which only accepts affine terms (`𝒜`).
 Each function application (beta-reduction) uses roughly 200 gas, which is surprisingly
 low: only about 25x more than a native MULMOD operation!